-In the absence of a 'encoding=xxx' form parameter, the value UTF-8 is used.
+'CP_UTF8' UTF-8 encoding

 This encoding form parameter is only supported on the Windows platform.
-On the other Operating Systems the runtime is supporting UTF-8 natively.
+On the other Operating Systems the run-time is supporting UTF-8 natively.

-8.11 Open Modes
+8.12 Open Modes

 Open and Create calls result in a call to fopen using the mode shown in the following table: